Why

 and reports its finding to the Lottery's Board.
 The on-line

-game system integrity is tested daily by an internal control
+gaming system integrity is tested daily by an internal control

 system.
 All drawings are monitored and verified by an independent